gurrenm3/BTD-Mod-Helper/Wiki/Making-a-Custom-Mutator.md

 # Tips

-- Mutators are *re*-applied whenever the model is rebuilt (e.g. on upgrade), so they work better for custom effects than
+- Mutators are *re*-applied whenever the model is rebuilt (e.g. on upgrade), so they work better for custom effects than directly editing `tower.towerModel`
 - Look at exported game data "Buffs" folder for examples of vanilla buff indicators